Torevus/Modulator/README.md

 * Register.v

 In this case, the resolution of Counter and Register out signals equals 8.
-It can be shortend or expand changing one variable.
+It can be shortend or expand by changing one variable.